Camiguin hanging parrot

 The Camiguin hanging parrot (Loriculus camiguinensis) is a hanging parrot endemic to the Philippine island of Camiguin, where its habitat is diminishing.
 The taxonomy of this population of parrots on Camiguin is uncertain.
-While it has yet to be assessed by the IUCN Red List, it is believed that this species is threatened and is declining primarily due to the cagebird trade.
+This species has been listed as vulnerable on the IUCN Red List, is declining primarily due to the cagebird trade.
+Population estimates of this species are between 500 - 2,500 mature individuals.

 Description and taxonomy

 The Camiguin hanging parrot is mostly green with blue throat, face and thighs, and a red tail and red crown.
 Males and female birds look identical, which is unusual for a hanging parrot native to the Philippines.
 Only the males of all the other populations living on other islands have a red area on their fronts.Voice includes a rapid "tsik-tsik-tsik!"

 In 2006, the hanging parrots living on the island of Camiguin, off the northern coast of Mindanao, were described as a separate species than the Philippine hanging parrot (Loriculus philippensis).
-Itis differentiated by its blue face, red crown, longer tail and lack of sexual dimorphism.
+It is differentiated by its blue face, red crown, longer tail and lack of sexual dimorphism.
 However, more research and DNA analysis is required to clarify their taxonomy.